-Some artists and other creative individuals choose to create by crossing boundaries—of discipline, culture, time, place and expectations.
+Some artists and other creative individuals go beyond boundaries to create—they explore the edges of discipline, culture, time, place, and expectations, too.
 Why?
-They want to live and participate in the whole world, and learn how to meaningfully engage with creatives from everywhere.
-Frankly, it's more fun!
-Many UF student-artists also yearn to construct a world without boundaries... like University Scholar Kyle Mosler (BFA Dance 2014) who studied under Germaine Acogny and Patrick Acogny at Ecole des Sables, Toubab Dialaw, Senegal.
-Read about Kyle's project here; Ashley LeBlanc (BFA Dance 2015), University Scholar, reached across economic boundaries to test whether and how arts "inreach" fuels educational achievement.
+They want to live and participate in the whole world!
+As they do, they engage with creatives from everywhere.
+Frankly, that's fun!
+Many UF student-artists yearn for a world without boundaries... like University Scholar Kyle Mosler (BFA Dance 2014).
+Kyle studied under Germaine Acogny and Patrick Acogny at Ecole des Sables, Toubab Dialaw, Senegal: read about Kyle's project here.
+Ashley LeBlanc (BFA Dance 2015), University Scholar, reached across economic boundaries to test whether and how arts "inreach" could fuel educational achievement.
 Manrique Torrens (BFA Dance 2016) collaborated with CWA Visiting Scholar Yujie Chen to create a dance film entitled CENTER SPHERE.
-Amanda Stambrosky (BFA Dance 2016) served as the inaugural Center for World Arts/Harn Museum choreographer-in-residence.
-CWA/Harn CIR's Nicole Assanti (BFA Dance 2016), Ashley LeBlanc (BFA Dance 2015), and Andrea Ward (BFA Dance 2017) followed.
-Thanks to the support of the Center for African Studies, dance majors Denzel Williams (BFA Dance 2018) and Karla Vanessa Narvaez (BFA Dance 2018) have been funded to assist Mohamed DaCosta on a June 2017 dance research trip to Guinea, West Africa.
+Amanda Stambrosky (BFA Dance 2016) served as the inaugural Center for World Arts/Harn Museum choreographer-in-residence; and CWA/Harn CIR's Nicole Assanti (BFA Dance 2016), Ashley LeBlanc (BFA Dance 2015), Andrea Ward (BFA Dance 2017), and Haley Simmons (BFA Dance 2018) followed.

 CWA Ambassadors energize the Center's ongoing commitment to link local and global communities through the arts.
 Through the Ambassador program, UF students engage in learning experiences beyond the "walls" of the university.
 CWA Ambassadors, such as Karla Narvaez (BFA Dance 2018) ambassador for CWA guest artist Marisol Salinas and Juliana Azoubel, take visiting artists under their wing during their visits to UF—building professional relationships with leaders in the global field of dance or theatre.
 Other ambassadors perform at community-based festivals and special campus events to support programs for the youngsters of our community who may not otherwise encounter music and dance in their early education.
 Thanks to our steadfast partners and our terrific CWA Ambassadors, CWA Artists-in-Residence and DAA 2381 faculty uplift public communities through the arts.